w3c/wai-intro-wcag/new-in-21.md

 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who uses voice recognition software:</p>
 <blockquote class="quotes">
   <p><span class="issue">Problem: &quot;</span>When I was using my mail app with  voice commands, it kept deleting the messages instead of opening them.&quot;</p>
-<p class="qnote"><span class="issue">Note: </span>There was a shortcut key for delete that was  triggered by something he was saying, and no way to turn off the shortcut  keys.</p>
+<p class="qnote"><span class="note">Note: </span>There was a shortcut key for delete that was  triggered by something he was saying, and no way to turn off the shortcut  keys.</p>
   <p><span class="issue">Works well: &quot;</span>In my spreadsheet application,  there's a setting to turn off or modify character key shortcuts.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/character-key-shortcuts.html">Understanding Character Key Shortcuts</a></p>